argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 ![UI overview](../assets/images/how_to_guides/annotate/ui_overview.png)

 !!! tip
-    The app is responsive which enable you to adapt your workspace from two to one column.
-You can even use your mobile to provides simple feedback on your datasets.
+    The app is responsive, which enables you to adapt your workspace from two to one column.
+You can even use your mobile to provide simple feedback on your datasets.

 ### Shortcuts